nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 those users have permission to add themselves to the team.
 In this case, use your best judgement to decide between adding yourself to the team or asking for permission.
-When joining a `*-admin` which is not bound to a working group or repository, it is suggested to open an issue on nodejs/admin pinging the team, start a discussion on the team, or contact the team maintainers directly to ask to join.
+When joining a `*-admin` which is not bound to a working group or repository, open an issue in the nodejs/admin repo pinging the team, start a discussion on the team, or contact the team maintainers directly to ask to join.